 Moving to a new grade comes with unique challenges.
 Check out these grade level back to school books.

-Get ready to start preschool with these 7 book ideas from Playful Notes.
+Get ready to start preschool with these first day of school preschool books.

 Here are a few newer kindergarten reads.

 Twindergarten by Ehrlich is the story of twins who will be in different classrooms for kindergarten.

 Amanda’s idea of kindergarten doesn’t go according to plan in Amanda Panda Quits Kindergarten by Ransom.

 Jump into kindergarten with Super Saurus Saves Kindergartenby Underwood.